HongW2019/OAP-spark2.4.3/README.md

 ### Use DCPMM to Cache with OAP
-When you want to use DCPMM to cache hot data, firstly you need have DCPMM formatted and mounted on your clusters, and have installed the following requied packages like `numactl numactl-devel memkind `
+When you want to use DCPMM to cache hot data, you should follow the below steps.
+Step 1.
+You need have DCPMM formatted and mounted on your clusters.
+Step 2.
+Make libmemkind.so.0, libnuma.so.1 be accessed in each executor node.
+(Centos: /lib64/)
-Then you need create a file named “persistent-memory.xml” under "$SPARK_HOME/conf/" and set the “initialPath” of numa node in “persistent-memory.xml”.
+Step 3.
+Install numactl by `yum install numactl -y ` Step 4.
+Create a file named “persistent-memory.xml” under "$SPARK_HOME/conf/" and set the “initialPath” of numa node in “persistent-memory.xml”.
 You can directly copy the following part only changing `/mnt/pmem0` `/mnt/pmem1` to your path to DCPMM.
 ```
 <persistentMemoryPool>
   <!--The numa id-->